 - Accommodation in 3 or 4 star properties

-- All meals (except dinner on Day 8 in Croydon)
+- All meals (except lunch and dinner on Day 8 in Croydon)

 - End of tour dinner